How to Taste Coffee – Learn from a Professional

 Paulig Chief Taster Marja Touri has noticed that consumers are demanding higher and higher quality in coffee.
 Paulig is determined to make sure that’s what they also get: if even a single batch was sent out to retail without quality assurance, Chief Taster Marja Touri wouldn’t be able to sleep at night.

-Paulig Chief Taster Marja Touri describes the differences between coffee origins.
+Paulig Head of Cupping Marja Touri describes the differences between coffee origins.

 “That’s why Brazilian goes so well in many blends,” Touri points out.